QuantEcon/lecture-jax/lectures/newtons_method.md

 One of the key features of JAX is automatic differentiation.

-While other software packages also offer this feature, the JAX version is particularly powerful because it integrates so closely with other core components of JAX, such as accelerated linear algebra, JIT compilation and parallelization.
+We introduced this feature in {doc}`autodiff`.

-The application of automatic differentiation we consider is computing economic equilibria via Newton's method.
+In this lecture we apply automatic differentiation to the problem of computing economic equilibria via Newton's method.

 Newton's method is a relatively simple root and fixed point solution algorithm, which we discussed in [a more elementary QuantEcon lecture](https://python.quantecon.org/newton_method.html).

-JAX is almost ideally suited to implementing Newton's method efficiently, even in high dimensions.
+JAX is ideally suited to implementing Newton's method efficiently, even in high dimensions.

 We use the following imports in this lecture